varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-backends.rst

 Lets set up a director with two backends and health checks.
 First lets define the backends.::

     backend server1 {
         .host = "server1.example.com";
         .probe = {
             .url = "/";
             .interval = 5s;
             .timeout = 1 s;
             .window = 5;
             .threshold = 3;
         }
     }

     backend server2 {
   	    .host = "server2.example.com";
   	    .probe = {
             .url = "/";
             .interval = 5s;
             .timeout = 1 s;
             .window = 5;
             .threshold = 3;
 	    }
     }

 Whats new here is the probe.
 Varnish will check the health of each backend with a probe.
-The options are
+The options are:

 url
     What URL should Varnish request.

 interval
     How often should we poll

 timeout
     What is the timeout of the probe

 window
     Varnish will maintain a *sliding window* of the results.
 Here the window has five checks.

 threshold
     How many of the .window last polls must be good for the backend to be declared healthy.

 initial
     How many of the of the probes a good when Varnish starts - defaults to the same amount as the threshold.

 Now we define the director.::

     import directors;

     director example_director round-robin {
-        {
-                .backend = server1;
+        { .backend = server1; }
-        }
-        # server2
-        {
-                .backend = server2;
+        { .backend = server2; }
-        }

     }

 You use this director just as you would use any other director or backend.
 Varnish will not send traffic to hosts that are marked as